shameer/Culturia/README.md

 It's not only a database.
 With wiredtiger you can build fine tuned databases and competitive generic databases like mysql or mongodb.

+It can provide a performance boost for your application but also simplify its design by using a schema that is simpler than the one you would use with SQLite.

 ## Installation